 The main focus of the site is to raise awareness of misconnections and to educate the environmental problems they cause.
-Simple illustrations and imagery help property owners to check their drainage connections and being fully responsive, users can access the site on their mobile devices for reference whilst checking.
-Keeping the site clutter free ensures that users can easily access information required to understand the problem and how to take action.
+Simple illustrations and imagery help property owners to check their drainage connections and, as a fully responsive site, users can access the information on their mobile devices.
+Keeping the site clutter-free ensures that users can easily access the information required to understand the problem and how to take action.

 The ConnectRight partners are using Browser’s mobile-friendly intranet Allsort to share information on the campaign across their organisations.